berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Extend the CSV tables widget to provide in table sort functionality by clicking on the headers.
 * Extend CSV tables widget to allow a multi-level sort functionality by Shift click on different headers.
 Show shift click instruction on hover or some other multi-level sort function
 * [Configure custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) for github pages site
+* Add support to change context on right hand # of uri as user selects different widgets.
+*